senaite/senaite2.com/docs/quickstart.md

 Now that we just created a new Client, we can also add new Samples for this Client.

-Make sure you are in the newly created `Happy Hills` Client and chose the *Samples* tab.
+Make sure you are in the newly created `Happy Hills` Client and choose the *Samples* tab.

 ![Client Samples](/screenshots/client_samples_listing.png "Client Samples")

 **☝️Note:**
-The number next to the Add button let you chose the number of samples you want to register in the system at once.
-You need to chose a value before you click the *Add* button, otherwise already entered values get lost during reload.
+The number next to the Add button lets you choose the number of samples you want to register in the system at once.
+You need to select a value before you click the *Add* button, otherwise already entered values will get lost during reload.

-Chose `2` and click *Add*.
+Choose `2` and click *Add*.

 ![Add Samples](/screenshots/add_samples_screen.png "Add Samples")

-Each displayed column represents the data for one sample.
+Each displayed column represents a sample.

 **🤓 Pro-Tip:**
-The ⏩ button in the second column let you copy over the row values from the first column to the other Samples.
+The button in the second column lets you copy over the row values from the first column to the other Samples.

 **🤓 Pro-Tip:**
 You can globally set the visibility and order of the fields by clicking on the